 vent write about the

-trials and tribulations of life with a First Grader and a three year old.
+trials and tribulations of life with a second grader and a four year old.
 Sometimes I’ll wax poetic, and other times I’ll talk about the funny and crazier things my kids get up to: like how the

 bathroom ALWAYS ends up with an inch of water on the floor when they get into

 the tub together…

 I also LOVE reading and try to get through about a book a week.
 I always have about 50 books in my 'to read' list and take about an hour deciding which one to pick next.
 I love getting recommendations and commiserating on them, so feel free to join me over on Goodreads!